drekka/Voodoo/README.md

 ### Javascript types

-There are a number of pre-defined types that Simulcra makes available to the dynamic javascript functions.
+There are a number of pre-defined types that Simulacra makes available to the dynamic javascript functions.

 #### Response